thanh20VN/Quan_Li_Lop_Hoc/README.md

 # Quan_Li_Lop_Hoc

-This is a Logic in my project
+This is a GUI in my project